alileo/Getting-Cleaning-Data/README.md

 Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+##How to run the script

+Download the Human Activity Recognition Using Smartphones Dataset  http://archive.ics.uci.edu/ml/machine-learning-databases/00240/UCI%20HAR%20Dataset.zip
+Unzip the folder into the same location where your run_analysis.R script is located

+Open the run_analysis.R script in R. Set your working directory to your local repository folder and source the script.

+The script will run its analysis and transformations, producing in the end a new file called "new_dataset.txt"